Mohamed Aboutrika: Humanitarian role

 As his soccer star status grew in Africa, he turned his sights to humanitarian issues.
 Aboutrika said:

 "Every athlete has a humanitarian role in society.
 He doesn't live solely for himself, but for others, too.
 I like to participate in charity work and try my best to help the poor and penniless.
 I'm also seeking to use soccer in humanitarian work."

 With that ideal, Aboutrika joined UNDP Goodwill Ambassadors the Brazilian player Ronaldo, and French player, Zinedine Zidane, in addition to 40 international soccer stars in 2005 for a 'Match Against Poverty' in Germany, with the aim of raising funds and increasing awareness about the issue worldwide.
 He scored in that match.

-"In that humanitarian match, sports people said 'no to poverty' in one strong voice, standing up to beat it once and for all," Aboutrika explains.
-The match was held in Düsseldorf, Germany with the support of the Fédération Internationale de Football Association FIFA.

 One of Aboutrika's soccer role models, is the Egyptian player, Mahmoud El Khatib.
-Meanwhile, off the pitch he follows the example of the Prophet Mohammed.
+Meanwhile, off the pitch, he follows the example of the Prophet Mohammed.

 He volunteered to appear in a WFP 30-second Public Service Announcement (PSA) in which he draws attention to the tragic fact that 25,000 people die from hunger every day, 18,000 of them children.

-"Hunger takes away a child every five seconds.
-We have to move immediately and lend each other a hand because every second counts.
-This is a game we have to win," Aboutrika said in the PSA.
-The PSA is being aired on Middle Eastern TV stations which are broadcasting it for free.

-He believes that poverty is a double-edged sword, as it can either give rise to feelings of despair, or help the poor person to persevere and be determined.
-Aboutrika wishes that all those who suffer from despair could develop determination and face their difficulties with strength.

-"Islam deals with the problem of poverty through zakat (spending a fixed portion of one's wealth for the poor or needy), where the rich feel the plight of the poor," says Aboutrika.
-"We have to help the poor as much as we can so that they don’t feel alienated in their own society" he says.

 In October 2013, Aboutrika commissioned his own-sponsored mosque in Ghana when the Egyptian team arrived for the crucial 2014 World Cup playoff.
-The Al-Ahly ace is reported to have used his funds to build a much-needed mosque to serve the people of Tafo in the Ashanti Region.
+The Al Ahly ace is reported to have used his funds to build a mosque to serve the people of Tafo in the Ashanti Region.